 Certain ‘special case’ workers are exempt from these rest break provisions and can be legitimately asked to work through their rest-breaks if:

-- You are a shift worker who may not be able to take your daily or weekly rest periods between shifts.
+- You’re a shift worker who may not be able to take your daily or weekly rest periods between shifts.
 Shift Workers are defined as those engaged in activities involving periods of work that are split up over the day and those who work according to a certain shift pattern where workers ‘succeed’ each other at the same workstations.
-The shift pattern may be continuous or discontinuous but will involve the need for workers to work at different times over a given period of days or weeks.
+The shift pattern may be continuous or discontinuous but will involve the need for workers to work at different times over a given period of days or weeks

-- There is a genuine need for continuity of production/ service around the clock, eg. hospitals, residential institutions, care workers.
-This exemption is likely to apply to some care workers.
+- There is a genuine need for continuity of production/service around the clock, eg. hospitals, residential institutions, care workers.
+This exemption is likely to apply to some care workers

 - Where the work takes place in different places distant from each other, where it is difficult to set a work pattern.
-Care Workers who are required to travel to different appointments during their working day may fall into this exemption.
+Care Workers who are required to travel to different appointments during their working day may fall into this exemption

-- The work is affected by unusual or unforeseeable circumstances beyond anyone’s control, or where work is affected by an accident or risk of an accident.
+- The work is affected by unusual or unforeseeable circumstances beyond anyone’s control, or where work is affected by an accident or risk of an accident

 In 2014, in an unreported case (so we only know the name of the Claimant not the Care Home he worked for – although we have since been told it was Accept Care Limited Consett, Country Durham, but we have not yet verified this), an Employment Tribunal found that a care service provider was in breach of the WTR for not incorporating daily rest breaks and daily rest periods into a support worker’s shift pattern and for failing to offer compensatory rest.
 The Care Home employed approximately 150 staff with 25 managers.

-The Claimant, Mr Hood, claimed that there had been a number of occasions when he had not been permitted to take a rest break and that he had not been granted a full daily rest period an average of 3-4 times per month in a year.
+The Claimant, Mr Hood, claimed that there had been a number of occasions when he had not been permitted to take a rest break and that he had not been granted a full daily rest period an average of three-four times per month in a year.
 The Care Home’s staff handbook stated that rest breaks away from the service user were not to be taken during a shift.
 The Care Home argued that it was uneconomical to provide support to cover the occasions when Mr Hood was not granted his daily rest period.
-The Tribunal agreed that the service the Care home provided fell into the category of services that was exempt; however Mr Hood had not been offered compensatory rest periods.
+The Tribunal agreed that the service the Care home provided fell into the category of services that was exempt; however Mr Hood hadn’t been offered compensatory rest periods.

-The Tribunal found it difficult to understand why the home could not organise shifts so as to allow daily rest periods for its employees, as the home allowed employees who smoke to take a break during their shift and for that break they were covered by a Manager.
+The Tribunal found it difficult to understand why the home could not organise shifts so as to allow daily rest periods for its employees, as the home allowed employees who smoke to take a break during their shift and for that break they were covered by a manager.
 The Tribunal felt a manager could also cover for rest breaks and that these rest breaks could be easily incorporated into the worker’s shift.

 Domestic servants employed in a private household are excluded from a number of the Working Time Regulations, except they are entitled to daily and weekly rest breaks.
 It is debatable whether carers could be classified as “domestic servants,” as the definition of “domestic servant” has not be tested in the Courts.
 (2011)

 In addition, there is also the principle of Unmeasured Working Time.
 This applies to a worker whose working time is not measured or predetermined and where the worker has control over the number of hours they work.
 These exempted workers are excluded from a number of the WTR, including all rest break provisions and the 48 hour maximum weekly working hours (see next section).
-Unmeasured working time generally applies to Company Directors (and specifically those with autonomous decision making powers), Managers, Family Workers and Religious Workers.
+Unmeasured working time generally applies to company directors (and specifically those with autonomous decision-making powers), managers, family workers and religious workers.

 For full details about the Working Time Regulations see our main article here (as this article does not carry all the details).